amirg101/Real-estate-price-prediction/README.md

 This program neatly describes with step by step approach of machine learning, detailed with comments and docstrings.
 It contains the following steps:
 Data collection

-Data analysis (interpretation, visualization, EDA) Data cleaning
+Data analysis (interpretation, visualization, EDA)

+Data cleaning

-Data splitting (array creation, train and test sets) Algorithm selection
+Data splitting (array creation, train and test sets)

+Algorithm selection

 Training and testing

-Conclude with your findings and observations.
+Conclusion with findings and observations.